jthomas/microservices_without_servers/code/weather_bot/README.md

 This microservice implements the application logic within a single function (_main_) which is the interface used by OpenWhisk.
 Parameters are passed in as an object argument (_params_) to the function call.
 This service makes an API call to the Google Geocoding API, returning the results from API response for the first address match.

-Returning a Promise from the function means we can return the service response asychronously.
+Returning a Promise from the function means we can return the service response asynchronously.

 Let's deploy this service and invoke it to verify it's working…